These chocolate chip almond butter cookies are an alternative to a classic chocolate chip cookie. They’re free from; gluten, dairy & flour.

-It is a great back pocket recipe that can also be served with ice cream or eaten alone for dessert.
+It’s a great back pocket recipe that can also be served with ice cream or eaten alone for dessert.
 My friends and family gobbled them up.
 They requested I make more next time.

 Chocolate Chip Almond Butter Cookies

-Free from: Gluten, Dairy, Grain, Soy
+Free from: Gluten, Dairy, Grain, Soy.
+Nut free option

 Makes about 20 large cookies

-- 3/4 cup organic cane sugar. *See Notes
+- 3/4 cup organic cane sugar

 - 1/2 teaspoon baking soda